Canned Answers to Stale Objections

 The

-locally approved Latin Masses are a legal concession granted firstly as an
+locally approved Latin Masses are a concession granted firstly as an Indult, and then as a grant of legal privilege under Summorum Pontificum, and

 immemorial worship of God illegal?
 Ss.